olvlvl/composer-attribute-collector/README.md

 class and method targets.
 Please [contribute](CONTRIBUTING.md) if you're interested in shaping its future.

+**Note:** The plugin creates a `.composer-attribute-collector` directory to store caches, you might want to add it to your `.gitignore` file.

 ## Frequently Asked Questions

 **Do I need to generate an optimized autoloader?**

 You don't need to generate an optimized autoloader for this to work.
 The plugin uses code similar to Composer to find classes.
 Anything that works with Composer should work with the plugin.

 **Can I use the plugin during development?**

 Yes, you can use the plugin during development, but keep in mind the attributes file is only generated after the autoloader is dumped.
 If you modify attributes you'll have to run `composer dump` to refresh the attributes file.

 As a workaround you could have watchers on the directories that contain classes with attributes to run `XDEBUG_MODE=off composer dump` when you make changes.
 [PhpStorm offers file watchers][phpstorm-watchers].
 You could also use [spatie/file-system-watcher][], it only requires PHP.